 I started things off by first trying to understand things.
-I met with different product managers and business analysts to learn about the features they're responsible for and to get a better understanding of who the customer is and what they do.
-I translated those learnings into a user flow that maps out the general process from sales to accounts, and finally to the general ledger (GL).
+After discussing the customers roles and responsibilities with product managers and our business analyst, I translated those learnings into a user flow that maps out the general process from sales to accounts, and finally to the general ledger (GL).
 This map was the foundation for the work that was to come.

 In looking at this more, I decided that the data-entry clerk would be a good role to start the process of redesigning the application.
 After all, the system can't work without the accounting data, and the data entry clerks fulfill that crucial task.
 So the next step was to rethink the invoice entry screen, the UI that clerks use to input the data.

 This was one of the later wireframe iterations of that UI.
-It started with grouping form fields together in a more logical manner, since the then-existing UI had form fields arranged in a scattershot manner.
+It started with grouping form fields together in a more logical order, since the then-existing UI had form fields arranged in a scattershot manner.
 It seems a rather obvious idea, but reorganizing the UI led to studying paper invoice forms to try and reflect the way physical documents are arranged so that there would be a stronger connection between the analog paper forms and digital UI that data entry clerks were contending with.

 I got help with prototyping this UI and we conducted some usability tests and found that reorganizing the UI, without making significant feature changes greatly enhanced people's comprehension of the interface.